jjmontesl/cubesviewer/README.md

 Requirements
 ------------

-CubesViewer requires **[Cubes Server](http://databrewery.org/cubes.html)** 0.10.2 or later, configured and running, able to serve data cubes.
+CubesViewer requires a [Cubes Server](http://databrewery.org/cubes.html) 0.10.1 or later, configured and running, able to serve data cubes.

 Note that **your cubes model should be configured** to add support for CubesViewer features like date filters and descriptions
 (see Documentation below).

-The **full CubesViewer application** (which includes all features including sharing/saving support) includes a Python Django application.
-You need Django 1.3 in order to run it.
+The **full CubesViewer application** (which includes all features including sharing/saving and user notes support) includes a Python Django application.
+You need Django 1.3 in order to run it, but it is optional.

 **CubesViewer library is HTML5/Javascript** and should work on most modern browsers (it may even work on older browsers).
-Views can be embedded in other websites.
+Views can be embedded in other websites (see the Demos below).

 For further information, see the Documentation section below.